QData/LaMP/README.md

 All datasets allow for the usage of the graph encoder (`-encoder 'graph'`) except for nuswide_vector, which requires the encoder argument to be set to 'mlp' (`-encoder 'mlp'`), since this is a vector input (see Appendix Table 5 of the paper for all data types).

+To use the fully connected label graph, use `-label_mask none`, and to use the edgeless label graph, use `-label_mask inv_eye`.

 Feel free to open an issue or email jjl5sw@virginia.edu with any questions.